adlnet/xapi-ontology/README.md

 # xapi-ontology
 xAPI Statement Data Model represented as RDF Classes and Properties.
+This illustrates that xAPI statements can become much more meaningful and machine understandable with an ontology by simply adding a JSON-LD context without having to change any objects or properties in the core statement model.
+You can put the example statements into JSON-LD playground here for validation and expansion: http://json-ld.org/playground/.